 The Beyond 1 Million Genomes (B1MG) project is helping to create a network of genetic and clinical data across Europe.
 The project provides coordination and support to the 1+ Million Genomes Initiative (1+MG).
-This initiative is a commitment of 23 European countries to give cross-border access to one million sequenced genomes by 2022.
+This initiative is a commitment of 24 EU countries, the UK and Norway to give cross-border access to one million sequenced genomes by 2022.

 But B1MG will go 'beyond' the 1+MG Initiative by creating long-term means of sharing data beyond 2022, and enabling access to beyond 1 million genomes.
 See the About page for an overview of the project.

 Not sure what a 'genome' is?
 See the Simple guide to the science for an introduction to the biology behind B1MG.

 Researchers and clinicians will be able to compare people's genetic and clinical information at the same time.
 This will help them detect illnesses earlier, predict the development of disease, and decide on the best ways to improve health.

 Improvements in personalised medicine will make national health systems more efficient and cost-effective, and new insights into how genes affect a person's response to a drug will stimulate innovation and new products across the healthcare industry.

 Serena Scollen (Head of Human Genomics and Translational Data, ELIXIR)